-First year GCP students will be matched by the program director with a second year peer advisor.
+First year GCTP students will be matched by the program director with a second year peer advisor.
 The second year students provide peer insights into how to successfully traverse the challenges that face the new students in a genetic counseling program.
 This mentorship program is designed to be an informal, student driven experience to help students adjust to life as a graduate student, discuss common professionalism topics and other issues.
+As part of the mentor/mentee relationship, students are not to provide their mentee with program related materials that could impact the grade of a student (old assignments, projects, etc.).
+In addition, specific information about tests and other forms of program evaluation should not be discussed.
+The request for or provision of these materials or information constitutes academic misconduct.